 Read about how Kai Analytics used these techniques to help understand the real-world needs of Philippine Coffee Farmers

 4. Parts-of-Speech (POS) Tagging

 Parts-of-speech tagging is a process that aims to recognize different parts of sentences.
 The main purpose is to identify the grammatical components of a written sentence so they can be easily identified.
 Knowing the rules of a language is essential to communication, and these tags help fine-tune the previously mentioned methods used in text analysis.

 If you want to further break down this process and identify new entities, the final step is to employ Named Entity Recognition.

 Named Entity Recognition (NER) builds on POS Tagging and is a very useful application of NLP.
 The goal of NER is to accurately extract real-world entities from a sentence.
 This means knowing whether a certain word like “Kevin” is a person’s name, “Canada” is a country, “smartphone” is a consumer good, “Microsoft” is a company, and so forth.
 A simple job for a human, but given thousands upon thousands of customer feedback, it’ll quickly help you categorize your words into major themes.

 Text analysis, otherwise known as NLP, is a smarter way to quantify qualitative data.
 Hopefully these five buzzwords will give you the foundation to get the most out of your customers' insight.

 Got questions about what text analysis approach is suitable for your customer base?
-Feel free to post them below or contact us here .
-We'd love to hear from you.
+Please contact us by filling out the form below.